MrSumada/reading-the-regex/README.md

 ### Grouping and Capturing

-We can break larger search patterns into smaller "grouping constructs" or "subexpressions".
+We can break larger search patterns into smaller "**grouping constructs**" or "**subexpressions**".
 They allow us to break up larger open-ended regular expressions and thus have a greater degree of specificity and an ability to fulfill particular requirements.
-We designate groupings with parentheses () and they are unique is a couple ways.
+We designate groupings with parentheses `()` and they are unique is a couple ways.

 First off the find exact matches.
-So (Hello) will match "Hello" but not a rearrangement like "Helol".
+So `(Hello)` will match "Hello" but not a rearrangement like "Helol".

 Secondly, they benefit from an OR operator that allows these exact match searches to match with rearranged variations.
-For example (act) would only match "act", but (a|c|t) would match "act", "cat", "tac", etc.
+For example `(act)` would only match "act", but `(a|c|t)` would match "act", "cat", "tac", etc.

-And finally, subexpressions can be either "Capturing" or "Non-Capturing".
+And finally, subexpressions can be either "**Capturing**" or "**Non-Capturing**".
 Capturing subexpressions can "capture" sequences for eventual reuse, whereas non-capturing subexpressions do not.
-A subexpression can be deemed non-capturing by adding ?: to the beginning of the parentheses like so (?:act).
+A subexpression can be deemed non-capturing by adding `?:` to the beginning of the parentheses like so: `(?:act)`.

     ( sub ) --- captures match and assigns a number.
     (?< name > sub ) or (?' name ' sub) --- captures match and assigns a named group.